lizhanmit/learning-notes/spark-streaming-note/spark-streaming-note.md

 - append: default.
 - update: only the rows that are different from the previous write are written out to the sink.
-    - If the query doesn’t contain aggregations, this is equivalent to append mode.
+    - If the query does not contain aggregations, this is equivalent to append mode.
 - complet: rewrite the full output.
     - The map operation does not allow complete mode.
     - Complete mode is not supported as it is infeasible to keep all unaggregated